Oncorhynchus masou virus: Pathology

 Susceptibility to the virus varies between species; species from most to least susceptible are as follows: kokanee salmon, chum salmon, masu salmon, coho salmon, and rainbow trout.
 Mortality rates also vary based on the age of the fish.
 In a 1983 study, researchers found that the rate of mortality of young salmon between 1-month and 5-months-of-age was above 80%, with mortality rates decreasing to less than 10% after 6-months-of-age.

 Clinical signs include the appearance of ulcerated skin lesions, pale gills, darkening of the body surface, anorexia, lethargy, and neoplastic tissue on the exterior of the fish.
 Tumours may persist for up to a year after infection in surviving fish.
 However, some fish were found to show no external signs of Oncorhynchus masou virus disease despite infection.
 Internally, white and gray spots on the liver and intestines, and swelling of the liver and intestines have been observed.

 Transmission of the virus is horizontal, and may be shed through skin, feces, urine, and sexual fluids.
 Both symptomatic and asymptomatic carriers are able to transmit the virus to others.
 Replication of the virus and its appearance has been found in the ovarian fluid of mature fish.

 While surviving fish are not considered a threat to human health, they are considered unfit to be sold due to the presence of skin ulcers and cutaneous tumours.

 Treatment

-Salmonid herpesvirus 2 has been found to be sensitive to various treatments, such as ultraviolet irradiation and ozone and iodophor treatment.
+OMV has been found to be sensitive to various treatments, such as ultraviolet irradiation and ozone and iodophor treatment.
 Preventative measures include testing ovarian fluid of mature fish within hatcheries, disinfection of fertilized eggs, and disinfection and iodophor treatment of affected facilities.